denniskuczynski/beanstalkd_view/README.md

 Customization
 ------------------------
-beanstalk_view provides a way to customize your views.
+beanstalkd_view provides a way to customize your views.

 Set environment variable with desired views path:

 ```ruby
 ENV['BEANSTALKD_VIEW_TEMPLATES'] = File.join("my", "app", "views", "beanstalkd")
 ```

-The just copy lib/beanstalkd_view/views/*.erb and customize them as you want.
+Then just copy `lib/beanstalkd_view/views/*.erb` and customize them as you want.

 *Note: the environment variable should be set before gem loads.*